FastTrackOrg/FastTrack/docs/user/installation.md

 ---
 **NOTE**

-During the installation on Windows and Mac systems, some security alerts can be displayed due to the fact that the Fast Track executable does not possess an EV code signing certificate.
+During the installation on Windows and Mac systems, some security alerts can be displayed due to the fact that the FastTrack executable does not possess an EV code signing certificate.
-These certificates have to be buy (~500$ a year) that is not tolerable.
 Fast Track executable can be verified easily (and freely) by doing an MD5 checksum and ignoring these alerts.
 * 6e71cd1828c97bc0bbab3f2930a9f7fe  FastTrack.AppImage
 * 5e70891d72df6af4eecd99f0d60aec47  FastTrack.dmg
 * 089d7ee82ee4793364e3a4e6fb2583e9  FastTrackInstaller.exe